llxxbb/Nature/doc/plan.md

 ## for the near term

-* route by weight

 * route filter : context, status

+* carrier avoid repeat
-* converter support banlance
+* converter support balance
 * add status vertion to instance
 * instance status conflict
 * single delivery will reuse the id to increase the performance